Skip to main content

 Descriptions

 You have the option to add default descriptions to your production rates.
-These descriptions come in handy and can provide valuable insights to both your customer and crew.
+These descriptions can provide valuable insights to both your customer and crew.

-• Area View: This description will appear under the area when your estimate is in area view.
-To make it even more helpful, try to be as specific as possible.
+• Area View: This description will appear under the Area when your estimate is in Area view.
+Try to be as specific as possible.

-• Substrate View: When your estimate is in substrate view, this description will be displayed under the substrate.
+• Surface View: When your estimate is in Surface view, this description will be displayed under the Surface.

-• Crew Note: This default note is associated with the surface and will only appear on the work order for your team to see.
-It's a great way to share specific instructions, reminders, or any other important details that your team needs to be aware of.
+• Crew Note: This note is associated with the surface and will only appear on the Work Order for your team to see.
+It's a great way to share specific instructions, reminders, or any other important details for your team.

 Advanced Options

-Advanced options are designed to give you even more control over your rates.
-Enabling these checkboxes will set specific default options for your rates.
-Remember, you always have the flexibility to disable or customize these options on the estimate itself.
+These Advanced Options are designed to give you even more control over your rates.
+Enabling - or disabling - these checkboxes sets specific default options for your rates.
+You always have the flexibility to disable or customize these options on the estimate itself.

 • Hide From Customer: Check this box if you want to keep the rate (surface) hidden from the customer on the estimate.
-It's perfect for items like travel time or preparation rates that you want to charge for but prefer not to display separately.
+It's perfect for items like travel time or preparation rates that you want to charge for, but prefer not to display.

 • Show Coats: Check this box to reveal the number of coats applied to the surface on the estimate.